Heavy Rainfall and Urban Flooding Hazards 2025

 Methodology

-Both maps are comprised of multiple layers that are distinct in terms of their subject matter and location.
-Some of these layers are self-contained.
-More specifically, the maps contain the following specialised layers:
+Both maps are comprised of multiple layers, each distinct in terms of subject matter and the areas they cover.
+Some layers are self-contained.

 Map 02.24.1 Heavy Rainfall Information Map